 Seniors and People with Disabilities

 For seniors and people with disabilities, rent is calculated based on 28.5% of gross income.
 All deductions are eliminated and this group has triennial income re-certifications.
-We define those aged 55 and older as “seniors”, and households fall into this population category if the head, co-head or spouse listed on the lease is 55 or older, or is disabled under the current HUD definition used by Home Forward.
+We define those aged 55 and older as “seniors”, and households fall into this population category if the head, co-head or spouse listed on the lease is 55 or older or is disabled under the current HUD definition used by Home Forward.
 This group has a $0 minimum rent and utility reimbursements are allowed.

 Work-Focused Households